TheCandidStartup/TheCandidStartup.github.io/_drafts/securing-npm-supply-chain.md

 ## Build

 The build almost worked first time.
 There was one sample app that couldn't resolve imports.
 It turns out that I hadn't included all the required dependencies in the app's `package.json`.
-This is a classic mistake that npm hides if another package in the repo includes the package.
+This is a classic mistake that npm hides if another package in the repo includes the dependency.

 Remember to run `pnpm install` after adding the missing dependency to `package.json`.
 It will add the missing link to `node_modules`.